Understanding UX CPD Courses

 Where to find UX CPD courses?

-The CPD Certification Service host a range of accredited courses that offer insight and practical steps in learning about UX Design.
-Our CPD Courses Catalogue has thousands of training courses, conferences and events, workshops and eLearning available from a variety of CPD providers which have been reviewed and approved as meeting the required learning standards.
+We host a range of accredited courses that offer insight and practical steps in learning about UX Design.
+Our CPD Courses Catalogue has thousands of training courses, conferences and events, workshops and eLearning available from a variety of CPD providers, which have been reviewed and approved as meeting the required learning standards.
+To find out more about a particular CPD course listed on our website, you can complete an enquiry form and the details will be sent directly to the relevant CPD provider.

 Related Articles